 Post Office Jobs Overview

 Another option is to apply for supplemental work as a casual or transitional part time employee.
-The Postal Service hires many casual workers to assist with mail-delivery during peak periods, and hires transitional employees to backfill for career carrier positions.
-You don’t have to pass an exam to be hired, and if you do well in the position you will be able to take the 473 exam when jobs do open up.
+The Postal Service hires many casual workers to assist with mail-delivery during peak periods,and hires transitional employees to backfill for career carrier positions.
+You don’t have to pass an exam to be hired, and if you do well in the position you will be able to take the 474, 475, 476 and/or 477 exams when jobs do open up.
 Many current employees started out as supplemental workers.
 Casuals can work two 89-day employment terms and 21 days during the Christmas holiday each year and transitional employees can work up to one year to backfill for letter carriers.
 Also consider applying for rural carrier positions in your area.

 Supplemental workers earn a fair wage, and you will get exposure to what the Postal Service has to offer.
 These jobs are demanding and have flexible schedules and often require long hours on short notice.

-Starting pay is $18.77 per hour for (Grade 4) part-time flexible mail carriers.
-Mail handlers’ full time annual basic rate is $37,533 per year for Grade 4, and clerks start at $30,598 per year.
+Starting pay in 2021 for city carrier assistants was $18.92 per hour, $39,3536 per year.
 Workers are initially hired under the part-time flexible pay scale and typically work 40 or more hours per week.

 The largest pay system in the Postal Service is predominantly for bargaining unit employees.
-There are also executive and administrative annual Pay-For-Performance schedules for non-bargaining unit members that pay from $25,619 up to an authorized maximum of $129,792.
+There are also executive and administrative annual Pay-For-Performance schedules for non-bargaining unit members that pays up to a maximum of $139,670.
 The PS pay scale is the largest pay system in the USPS and is predominately for bargaining unit employees.

 Bargaining unit employees initial appointments are either casual or transitional (temporary) or Part-Time Flexible (Career).
 Hourly rates for Part-Time Flexible employees vary depending upon the position’s rate schedule.
 Some positions are filled full-time such as the Maintenance (Custodial) classification.
 Corporate non-tested positions are classified differently.
 Click here for Corporate job information.